Findarato/Lapcat/sites/all/modules/media_feeds/README.txt

 Media and Feeds module are required.
 You can also install media_internet provider modules, if you need more sources than the basic ones.
 For example media_youtube.

+You have to use the 7.x-2.x branch of Media.

 Note that there are also parsers for feeds that might be useful.
 For example feeds_youtube.